 Significant weight loss, age, and pregnancy can leave patients with excess skin and fat deposits on their belly that are difficult to treat with exercise and diet.
 Many patients look into abdominoplasty, otherwise known as a tummy tuck, to achieve a smoother, more youthful figure.
 Often, one of the first questions patients ask, is what the cost of the surgery will be.
-Dr. Lloyd Van Wyck can discuss the factors that may influence the cost of tummy tuck surgery for your unique case at his office in Ottawa, ON.
+Dr Lacey can discuss the factors that may influence the cost of tummy tuck surgery for your unique case at their office in Ottawa, ON.

 Tummy Tuck Cost Factors